TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Appendix

 \subsection{Module-wise average sparsity of LLaMA3.1-8B on the commonsense reasoning task}

-Table \ref{tab:layerwise} reports the detailed module-wise sparsity of TS-LoRA, TS-DoRA, and TS-AdaLoRA on LLaMA3.1-8B for commonsense reasoning.
-For each transformer layer (indexed from 0 to 31), we measure the token-level sparsity of the PEFT updates in the query, key, and value projections (q\_proj, k\_proj, and v\_proj), and then compute their average (“avg” column).
+Table \ref{tab:layerwise} reports the detailed module-wise sparsity of TS-LoRA, TS-DoRA, and TS-AdaLoRA on LLaMA3.1-8B for CSR benchmarks.
+For each transformer layer, that is, indexed from 0 to 31, we measure the token-level sparsity of the PEFT updates in the query, key, and value projections (q\_proj, k\_proj, and v\_proj), and then compute their average, the ``avg'' column in the figure.
 The last row summarizes the mean sparsity over all layers for each method.
-A dash (“–”) indicates that the corresponding module is not assigned any rank (i.e., effectively pruned by the underlying PEFT scheme).

-From the table, we observe that TS-LoRA and TS-AdaLoRA exhibit relatively smooth sparsity profiles across layers: their per-layer averages mostly stay within the 50\%–70\% range, and no single layer dominates the overall sparsity pattern.
+From the table, we observe that TS-LoRA and TS-AdaLoRA exhibit relatively smooth sparsity profiles across layers.
+Their per-layer averages mostly stay within the 50\%–70\% range, and no single layer dominates the overall sparsity pattern.
 This matches the moderate standard deviations reported in the main text (9.8 for TS-LoRA and 11.4 for TS-AdaLoRA), suggesting that these two methods tend to distribute token-level updates more evenly over depth.
 In contrast, TS-DoRA shows a much more polarized pattern: several layers (e.g., layers 0–2, 5–7, 11, 17, 24, 29) have near-100\% sparsity in one or more projections, while a few layers (such as 8, 9, 14, 22) maintain comparatively low sparsity.
-This leads to a much larger standard deviation (41.3), indicating that TS-DoRA concentrates effective updates into a smaller subset of layers.
+This resulted in a relatively large standard deviation of 41.3, indicating that TS-DoRA concentrates effective updates into a smaller subset of layers.
 These fine-grained statistics support our observation in the main paper that the token-level sparsity learned by TS-DoRA can serve as a strong indicator of module importance and motivates the subsequent experiments that select only the low-sparsity (high-importance) modules for fine-tuning.